You can use this menu to navigate the User Guide:

 Like before, click to Run this report, or Export to take it straight to the job bin.
 If you run the report you can check whether the parameters and outputs you have selected are what you need.

 This report does not provide you with a graph or mapping options, but simply returns the data requested in a table format.
 If you select more than one change, they appear along the top of the output screen, and you can toggle between them simply by clicking on each box.

-The user guide link from Schedules Analyser for this report takes you to our website where there is a short video with a worked example of how to create a schedule changes report.
+The user guide link from Schedules Analyzer for this report takes you to our website where there is a short video with a worked example of how to create a schedule changes report.

-The Schedules Power Table is the most flexible feature of Schedules Analyser.
-It allows you to fully customise a report from scratch.
+The Schedules Power Table is the most flexible feature of Schedules Analyzer.
+It allows you to fully customize a report from scratch.
 The report is structured in a similar way to an Excel pivot table, allowing you to select data in different ways to slice the data.